htwangtw/depersonalisation/README.md

   <summary>Misc</summary>

   ### scratch

   Scratch folder.
 Delete after a project is complete.
 </details>

-## Notes on preprocessing
+## Notes on fMRI data quality accessment

-Framewise displacement threshold for quality assessments
+Framewise displacement threshold was used for for quality assessments.
 The motion detection threshold is 0.5 mm for quality assessment and outlier frame cut-off in the heartbeat detection task. (c.f.
 0.2 mm for resting state.)
-I set the cut off at 20% of the volumes and then visually inspect the spiking
+I set the cut off at 20% of the volumes and then visually inspect the spiking.